AdrianBindas/dnd/content/World/History/Arrkoth Revolution.md

 draft: true
 description:
 ---
+- idea: life is easier but less independent
 - Causes
 	- some dwarf and gnome families are unhappy with the Ellyria Treaty
 	- Church forces Imperial Faith upon the citizens